bigmatt-jvt/jw-org-video-transcript/README.md

-What's new: Added mobile support (Android) with a responsive design that adjusts the transcript location to the screen orientation
+What's new: Added mobile support (Android) with a responsive design that adjusts the transcript location to the screen orientation.

 [Firefox extension](https://addons.mozilla.org/en-GB/firefox/addon/jw-org-video-transcript/) that uses the VTT subtitle file provided on the JW.org website to dynamically display a transcript window with a search functionality.